‘Days Of Our Lives’ Spoilers: Abigail Returns To Salem With Shocking News

 — Days of our Lives (@nbcdays) May 9, 2018

-Meanwhile, Days of our Lives fans can’t help but think about Abigail’s past with the DiMera brothers.
-She’s currently married to Chad, whom she shares a son named Thomas with, she previously had an affair with EJ, which led to a pregnancy scare, and now she could be carrying Stefan’s child.
+Meanwhile, Days of Our Lives fans can’t help but think about Abigail’s past with the DiMera brothers.
+She’s currently married to Chad, with whom she shares a son named Thomas, she previously had an affair with EJ, which led to a pregnancy scare, and now she could be carrying Stefan’s child.
 It looks like the character of Abigail will likely be remembered for her involvement with the DiMera family, and maybe not in a good way.